ROADII-Lab/R25-IncidentDetection/README.md

 1. Clone the GitHub repository to a directory of your choice on your machine.
 2. Open `Code/IncidentPrediction/Incident_Prediction.Rproj`—all scripts must be executed through this `.Rproj` file.

-If a trained model already exists, skip to step 4.

-3. Run `Analysis/RandomForest_Train.R`
+3. Open `Code/master_script.R`

-   This script trains a random forest model using historical Waze jams and alerts data, weather data, and roadway configuration data to predict crashes.
-The initial execution may take over an hour, depending on your machine.
-Subsequent runs will be faster but may still take more than 30 minutes.

-   Parameters to set in `Analysis/RandomForest_Train.R`:
+   This script is where all parameters are set by the user, and the two primary analysis scripts are sourced.
+Parameters set in this script include:

    - `num`: (string) A name for the model being generated.
    - `state`: (string) The state abbreviation for which predictions are being generated.
    - `time_bins`: (boolean) Indicates whether the tool should group data into 6-hour increments.
+   - `imputed_waze`: (boolean) Indicates whether Waze data should be imputed for the upcoming week.
+   - `projection`: (integer) Defines the geographic projection or coordinate reference system to be used.
+This is commonly either 5070 (North America) or 4326 (Global)
+   - `test_percentage`: (numeric) Defines the percentage of the observations to be used in the test sample.
+   - `road_types`: (character) Road type or list of road types to query for.
+Potential types include motorway, trunk, primary, secondary, and tertiary, defined according to OpenStreetMap.
+For OpenStreetMap definitions, visit [OSM Highway Key](https://wiki.openstreetmap.org/wiki/Key:highway).

+   The user then has the option to source `analysis/RandomForest_Train.R` and `analysis/PredictWeek.R`.

+   Random_Forest_Train.R trains a random forest model using historical Waze jams and alerts data, weather data, and roadway configuration data to predict crashes.
+The initial execution may take over an hour, depending on your machine.
+Subsequent runs will be faster but may still take more than 30 minutes.

-   Outputs include:
+   Outputs from RandomForest_Train include:
    - `Model_{model_number}_RandomForest_Output.RData`: The trained random forest model.
    - `AUC_{model_number}.pdf`: A PDF with an Area-Under-Curve graph for the trained model.
    - `{model_number}_RandomForest_pred.csv`: A CSV containing predictions on the test dataset.
    - `Fitvars_{model_number}.csv`: A CSV listing the variables used in model training.
    - `importance_barplot{model_number}_{date}.png`: A bar plot showing the importance of each variable used in the model.

-4. Run `Analysis/PredictWeek.R`

-   This script combines the defined roadway network with predicted weather and imputed Waze data to forecast crash locations for the next seven days.
+   Predict_Week.R  combines the defined roadway network with predicted weather and imputed Waze data then uses a trained random forest model to forecast crash locations for the next seven days.
+It then generates a Tableau dashboard to visualize the resulting predictions.

-   Parameters to set in `Analysis/PredictWeek.R`:

-   - `num`: (string) The name of the trained random forest model used for predictions.
-   - `state`: (string) The state abbreviation for which predictions are being generated.
-   - `train_year`: (numeric) The year of historical data being used, also included in the model name.
-   - `train_imputed`: (boolean) Indicates whether Waze data should be imputed for the upcoming week.

-   Outputs include:

-   - `Output/Predict_Week_Outputs`: The directory containing prediction results.
+   Note that Predict_Week requires a model generated from Random_Forest_Train to make predictions.
+Therefore, the user must run Random_Forest_Train at least once before using Predict_Week.R to generate crash predictions.
+Once Random_Forest_Train has been executed, and random forest model will be saved and can be used in all future executions of Predict_Week.

-5. Access Dashboard
+4. Dashboard Walkthrough

 ## Utility Functions